 From here, go to Troubleshoot > Advanced Options > UEFI Firmware Settings.
 Hit the Restart button to continue.

-Resetting your BIOS settings
+Resetting the BIOS

 You can also reset BIOS in the Security tab.
 Different motherboards have varying menu options but there will be one that would reset your BIOS.